jundalisay/sp/content/en/material/principles/part-2/chapter-03.md

 Aetherspace | | This the space inside an atom and other places that are too small for qosts -->

 ### The Spatial Layer has Different Dynamics in Other Universes

+In one of the Essassani transmissions, Bashar mentions a solar system (or galaxy?) that has reverse gravity.
+- Creatures walk on the sky of their planet.

-In our galaxy, mosts are arranged with particles facing outwards.
+To explain this, we say that in our galaxy, mosts are arranged with particles facing outwards.
 This causes material spheres.

 However, in other galaxies they might be facing inwards.
 This would create a reverse gravity wherein creatures would walk on the sky of planets.

 {{< img src="/graphics/physics/reverse.jpg" alt="Reverse Gravity" cap="Reverse gravity could be possible in other galaxies" >}}

+Material Superphysics is robust enough to account for the different Physics in other galaxies because it is based on the aether, which is totally flexible.

 <!-- decided that most3 act like fluids by being less rigid, allowing them to convert from most3 to qosts.